uditnarayanDas/AI-Interviewer/README.md

 Vocra

 Vocra is a lightweight, fast, and intelligent voice-to-text productivity tool that helps users convert their spoken words into written text in real time.
-Designed for students, content creators, and busy professionals, Vocra turns your voice into clear, structured text for notes, documentation, emails, and many more.
+Designed for students, content creators, and busy professionals, Vocra turns your voice into clear, structured text for notes, documentation, emails, and more.

 ---